 Proposals: RE power control dynamic range should be studied in the 6G SI scope

 Agree, currently based on 64 QAM.
 The RE power down extension would benefit the network power saving and reduction of co-channel interference (Huawei).

+RE power control dynamic range, based on EVM and ACLR/unwanted emission requirements for around 7GHz.
+(CATT)

 No need to redo any new study (no or limited impacts) or not considered (Nokia, Ericsson, ZTE)